 With the advance of a merchant services industry, many people and companies are considering the option of becoming payment gateway providers.

 Most companies that accept electronic payments initially use third-party gateway solutions.
 Then their processing volumes grow.
 And their needs become more sophisticated.
 So, they start thinking of providing gateway services under their own brands.
-As a result, we are hearing such terms as “your own payment gateway” or “white-label gateway solution” more and more frequently.
+As a result, we hear such terms as “your own payment gateway” or “white-label payment gateway solution” more and more frequently.
 What do these terms actually mean?
 It seems like everyone using them has some specific interpretation in mind.

 So, which flavor of white-label payment gateway solution should you choose?
 Well, everything depends on your particular situation, needs, and processing volumes.
 If you are seriously considering the options, feel free to consult payment experts at unipaygateway.com.